ampproject/amphtml/spec/amp-story-player.md

 Set to `back-button` or `close-button`.
 The button will dispatch an `amp-story-player-back` or `amp-story-player-close` when clicked.
 This button will disappear when a page attachment is open and reappear when closed.

+#### autoplay

+With this attribute set, the player will set-up its first story to 'autoplay mode', which applies the embed mode #3.
+This has the following effect:

+- Overrides the story's configuration to auto-advance quickly through its pages
+- Hides UI elements
+- Hides ads

 ## Specify embedded story

 The `<amp-story-player>` component contains one `<a>` tag.
 Point the href attribute to the story URL.